nikeshchaudhari/Mini-Storefront/README.md

 Link : https://mini-storefront.vercel.app/

 ## Features
-• Beauty UI similar to ecommerce website
+• Beauty UI similar to ecommerce website <br>
-• Fully responsive and mobile friendly
+• Fully responsive and mobile friendly <br>
-• User can add items to cart
+• User can add items to cart <br>
-• User can view details of an item
+• User can view details of an item<br>
-• User can show total price in cart
+• User can show total price in cart<br>

 1. **Clone the repository**